Skip to Main Content Skip to Footer Content

 Glass Doctor Blog

-Adjust Your Car Mirrors for Maximum Visibility and Safety
+How to Adjust Car Mirrors for Maximum Visibility and Safety

 Adjusting car mirrors for maximum visibility and safety

 Good visibility while driving is paramount to roadway safety.
 Are your car mirrors adjusted correctly, or do you unknowingly create larger blind spots by following poor rules of thumb?
-Use this guide to help create nearly seamless visual contact all the way around your vehicle.
+If you don’t know how to adjust your car mirrors, use this guide to help create nearly seamless visual contact all the way around your vehicle.

 • Lean to the left and rest your head on the window.
 Adjust the driver’s side view mirror so only a sliver of your car’s side is visible from this position.